-To make it easy for you to work out whether that cheap appliance you're considering buying really is a good deal, we’ve created easy-to-use energy running costs calculators to help you work out how much it will cost to own over its lifetime.
-Click on one of the calculator links below to have a look at how much modern appliances will add to your bills.
+To make it easy for you to work out whether that cheap appliance you're considering buying really is a good deal, we’ve created easy-to-use energy running costs calculators to help you work out lifetime costs.
+Click on one of the calculator links below to have a look at how much modern appliances will add to your bills:

 - Dishwasher energy cost calculator